AGhost-7/jira-releaser/readme.md

 ```

 ## Authentication
 Currently uses Basic Auth over HTTPS thanks to OpenSSL.
-N.b., it is
+N.b., it is recommended
-recommended to use environment variables instead of passing it as an
+to use environment variables instead of passing it as an argument directly to
-argument directly to the commit line tool for the credentials.
-You
+the command line tool for the credentials.
+You should place the credentials in
-should place the credentials in a separate file and source it from your
+a separate file and source it from your `.bashrc` or `.bash_profile`.
+Doing
-`.bashrc` or `.bash_profile`.
-Doing this, you can place the credentials
+this, you can place the credentials file in an ecryptfs folder, or something
-in an ecryptfs folder, or something similar.
+similar.